Analysis | Understanding the Unraveling of Tunisia’s Revolution

 For years, Tunisia’s democracy, born of an Arab Spring revolt in 2011, endured as others in the region faded.
 But in July 2021, President Kais Saied unilaterally fired the country’s prime minister and suspended parliament.
-Since then, he’s ruled by decree, appointed his own government and sidelined the judiciary.
-Now he’s asking Tunisians to approve an amended constitution that would permanently dilute the powers of the parliament and judiciary and return the country to the days when authority was concentrated in the hands of the president.
+He’s subsequently ruled by decree, appointed his own government and sidelined the judiciary.
+He’s also spearheaded the adoption of a new constitution that permanently dilutes the powers of the lawmakers and the courts and returns the country to the days when authority was concentrated in the hands of the president.

 The coronavirus pandemic has had devastating effects both on Tunisia’s tourism-dependent economy and on its people, causing relatively high human losses on a per capita basis.
-Last year, the health crisis inflamed public anger at the government, which was already stoked by poor economic returns and a popular belief that the political changes over the past decade had served a nepotistic elite.
+Last year, the health crisis inflamed public anger at the government, which was already stoked by a sluggish economy and a popular belief that the political changes over the past decade had served a nepotistic elite.
 On July 25, 2021, groups of youths staged demonstrations in several cities and in Siliana they sacked the offices of Ennahda, the moderate Islamist party that held the most seats in parliament.
-Later that day, Saied made his move after months of charging the government of Prime Minister Hichem Mechichi, a technocrat, with failing to address corruption and economic woes and accusing often unspecified foes of conspiracies to sow discord.
-Saied cited the constitution, which allows the president to take exceptional measures “to ward off imminent danger threatening the nation’s institutions, security or independence.”
+Later that day, Saied made his move after months of accusing the government of Prime Minister Hichem Mechichi, a technocrat, of failing to address corruption and the properly manage the economy and the post-pandemic fallout.
+While Saied cited thoses shortcomings as justification for his actions, his critics accuse him of taking advantage of the parlous state of the country to cement control.

 2. Who is Saied?